Tom Ogg

 Tom acts in a range of discrimination and equality matters in the County Court, Employment Tribunal and First-Tier Tribunal.
 Examples of Tom’s cases include:

-• brought against it in the County Court by Mr James Plummer, which was funded by the Equality and Human Rights Commission.
-The main issues were whether Royal Herbert was a service provider, and whether it had failed to make reasonable adjustments to its premises to permit Mr Plummer, a wheelchair user, to access the swimming pool on the estate.
+• Tom represented the defendant in a County Court disability discrimination claim brought by Mr James Plummer, whose claim was funded by the Equality and Human Rights Commission.
+The main issues were whether Tom’s client, Royal Herbert, was a service provider, and whether it had failed to make reasonable adjustments to its premises to permit Mr Plummer, a wheelchair user, to access the swimming pool on the estate.

 • Tom advised a leading bank on the question of reasonable adjustments in the context of a consumer redress exercise.